Leven Rambin’s ‘Tatterdemalion’ Gets Mysterious Trailer – Watch Now!

 Leven Rambin's 'Tatterdemalion' Gets Mysterious Trailer - Watch Now!

-Leven Rambin gets spooked in the new trailer for her upcoming film Tatterdemalion!
+Leven Rambin gets spooked in the trailer for her upcoming thriller film Tatterdemalion!

 In it, the 27-year-old Hunger Games actress plays an army veteran suffering from PTSD who returns home to the Ozarks to find an abandoned young boy in the woods.
 As she searches for clues to the boy’s identity, she discovers the local folklore about a spirit, which comes in the form of a child.